torjusostensen/TDT4100-LibraryApp/README.md

 # Library Management System - TDT4100 Project Assignment

-Project in TDT4100 - Object-Oriented Programming as part of the assessment of the course.
+Project in "TDT4100 - Object-Oriented Programming" as part of the final assessment in the course.

 A basic implementation of a library management system.
 The functionality is built around a traditional library where you can register users in order to loan and deliver books.
 The loan will be confirmed with a .txt file, which can be retrieved later.